Nebraska Cancer Specialists is proud to have the region’s largest community oncology research program offering early phase through phase IV trials.

-For those trials launching at NCS, being a community oncology practice adds a further advantage in that our review board can open a trial a very short period of time.
+For those trials launching at NCS, being a community oncology practice adds a further advantage in that our review board can open a trial in a very short period of time.
 This can be extremely crucial to those patients who may be running out of options and looking to participate in earlier phase studies.

 The research program at NCS has grown tremendously, conducting early phase – IV trials, and has enrolled more than 200 patients in clinical trials over the last few years.
 This program is a turning point for cancer patients in the Midwest, who will play a key role in accelerating cancer research, leaving a legacy for those to follow.

 Participants in clinical trials can play a more active role in their own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.